pyvivid/K8S-References/kubectl_apply_vs_replace_create.md

 **kubectl create** will fail if the object already exists.<br>
 **kubectl replace** will fail if the object does not exist already.

+Meanwhile, the Imperative commands can be used for getting tasks done quickly as well as generate a definition template easliy.
+If you want to test your command but not create the resources, then `# kubectl run pod_name --image=image_name --dry-run=client` will tell, if the resource can be created with your command successfully, without having created your objects.

+Let us say, we want to generate a definition file to build up on, we can use `# kubectl run pod_name --image=image_name --dry-run=client -o yaml > def_file_to_be_created.yaml` - wil create a pod definition template and store it in a file.
+`# kubectl create deployment deployment_name --image=image_name --dry-run=client -o yaml > def_file_to_be_created.yaml` - will create a deployment definition file.
+`# kubectl create deployment deployment_name --image=image_name --replicas=4 --dry_run=client -o yaml > def_file_to_be_created.yaml` - will create a deployment definition file with 4 replicas.